Full Walkthrough

 Initial setup wizard

 The next step sets the host for the web service.
-Please ensure your DNS is configured properly on the network so that this name easily resolves to the server.
-This will also be the FQDN for which you obtain a SSL certificate to support https without browser warnings.
+Please ensure your DNS is configured properly on the network so that this name easily resolves to the server both forward and reverse.
+This will also be the FQDN for which you obtain a SSL certificate to support https (without security warnings).
 You can also configure a Proxy if your organization uses one.
-We do not recommend use of a Proxy as they create configuration challenges.
+We do not recommend use of a Proxy as they create configuration challenges, so consider an exception.
 The two addresses mentioned in this step are required to be available from the server for full functionality.
 The next step is for configuring the default web ports.
 Again we recommend using the defaults for ease of user access to things like the availability maps.
 Asking users to put in custom ports to a url often creates confusion.
-We offer this option for high security settings or when needed if multi hosting web services on the same host OS.
+We offer this option for high security settings or when needed if multi hosting web services on the same host OS and the other services can not use alternate ports.
+These settings can all be reconfigured later if needed, for example when adding a CNAME to the server.

 Set DNS name

-Choosing how to uniquely identify clients on the next step is perhaps one of the most important decisions of setup as it's difficult to change later in production.
+Choosing how to uniquely identify clients on the next step is perhaps one of the most important decisions of setup as it's difficult to change later once clients have connected.
 In modern times, Serial number is a popular choice when wanting to use our Lifecycle Management (LCM) capabilities because it ensures a unique ID.
-If your computer Names are unique due to say inventory tag use in the name, this also allows for full LCM and can be more reliable for 3rd party hardware that may not have a reliable serial number in the BIOS.
+If your computer Names are unique due to something like serial or an asset ID in the name, this also allows for full LCM, and can be more reliable for 3rd party hardware that may not have a reliable serial number in the BIOS.
 Conversely, if you recycle computer names and are looking to support public labs in education while not being as focused on LCM, computer name is more convenient.
 That is because a new computer with the same name will simply take over the record of the replaced machine as name is the identifier of record.
 Prior to production setup we do recommend a full conversation with Sassafras Software Support regarding the best choice of Computer ID for your organization.
 We also recommend closely considering the fallback ID types once setup is finished and you start to configure other settings.

 Assuming you are running on a Windows server using the local system account in a typical domain, the next option is a simple slider for AD mapping.
 This allows us to automatically create Divisions (computer folders) when clients connect and organize the computers based on OU mapping.
 Without this feature, you will need to manually organize computers to leverage certain functions.
 Domain authentication will be discussed later, and is entirely separate from client mapping.